 exactly to follow the lines of the chassis frame.
 A fully welded cross member with boxed in chassis is stronger than bolt together.

-There were, however, a couple of issues with this kit which need to be noted -
+There were, however, three issues with this kit which need to be noted -

 1. The chassis needs to have a couple of curved cut outs to provide clearance for the power rack.
 Curved steel parts to box

 in these curves are not included.
 Cutting a steel tube (see below left) down the centre provides the two curves required.

 2. The kit with the standard packaged disc rotors is 60” end to end.
 Many kits are 58.5” end to end.
 That means some types

 of wider wheels or wheels with more negative offset may have clearance problems with the front fenders (wings).

 Using 7” wheels with zero offset and 205 width tyres did not have clearance problems.
 If the more expensive Wilwood